 Find out more

-Hazardous Activties and Industries List (HAIL) - Compilation of activities and industries that are considered likely to cause land contamination resulting from hazardous substance use, storage or disposal.
+Hazardous Activities and Industries List (HAIL) - Compilation of activities and industries that are considered likely to cause land contamination resulting from hazardous substance use, storage or disposal.

-Full information about the NES on our website, including our user guide and information for landowners and developers.
+About the NES including the user guide and information for landowners and developers.